zAlweNy26/AlweStats/README.md

 > You can move the blocks in game with your mouse !
 > To enable the editing mode you just have to click the key chose in the config file (default: F9)
 > and move the blocks where you prefer !
 To save your changes, you need to press again the key.
-> You can also reset all the positions and margins of the blocks with the button in the pause menu.
+> You can also reset all the positions and margins of the blocks with the button in the pause menu (if enabled).

 > Since the default day length declared in Valheim doesn't match the real one,
 > to successfully use the "Days passed" counter in the world selection panel you need to join in a world at least one time,